 - Approved Uses: It’s used not just for epilepsy but also for treating nerve pain from shingles and, unofficially, for anxiety.

-- Prescription Rates: Gabapentin is one of the top prescribed drugs in the United States, with over 45 million prescriptions.
+- Prescription Rates: Gabapentin is the tenth-most prescribed drug in the United States, with over 45 million prescriptions.

-- Potential for Misuse: Although it’s generally safe, there is a concern about gabapentin misuse, especially with opioids.
+- Potential for Misuse: Although it’s generally safe, there is a concern about gabapentin abuse, especially with opioids.
 This is because it increases feelings of euphoria.

 - Effectiveness: Research shows that gabapentin helps reduce pain in various conditions like diabetic nerve pain and fibromyalgia.
 However, the effectiveness of the drug depends on the person and the dose they take.